danryan/hal/README.md

 ### Slack

-Hal uses Slack's hubot integration.
-Currently Hal will listen in on all channels.
+By default, Hal uses Slack's hubot integration.
+Currently Hal will listen in on all public channels.
 In the future, you'll be able to specify channels by either a whitelist or blacklist.
-In addition, private groups do not work.
-This is a limitation of Slack's API which may change in the future.
-Support for using their IRC gateway will be implemented shortly.
+Private groups require the IRC gateway to work around a current limitation of the Slack API.
+See [Using IRC](#irc-gateway).
+The IRC gateway is typically the prefered method as your bot will automatically join all channels and groups it belongs to, and removing Hal from a room is as simple as a `/kick hal` command.

 Start by adding the Hubot integration for your team (if you haven't done so).
 Then, set the following environment variables when starting up your bot: